 Sporotrichosis usually begins when mold spores are forced under the skin by a rose thorn or sharp stick, although the infection can begin in apparently unbroken skin after contact with hay or moss carrying the mold.

 More rarely, cats or armadillos can transmit the disease.

-- In very rare cases, the organism can be inhaled or ingested, leading to infection of parts of the body other than the skin.
+In rare cases, the fungus can be inhaled or ingested, causing infection to parts of the body other than the skin.